Trump voters are flocking to a TV channel that claims Biden is not president-elect - KVIA

 And something dramatic has happened in the past week: A big audience has sought out Newsmax TV for the first time.

-I’m hearing two theories: First, that Fox’s early projection about Biden winning Arizona enraged Trump loyalists, causing some to flip over to Newsmax, at least temporarily.
-Second, that Fox’s portrayal of Biden as president-elect is causing even more angst, and sending even more viewers in Newsmax’s direction.
+There are two theories: First, that Fox’s early projection about Biden winning Arizona enraged Trump loyalists, causing some to flip over to Newsmax, at least temporarily.
+Second, that Fox’s portrayal of Biden as president-elect caused even more angst, and sending even more viewers in Newsmax’s direction.

+Over the weekend Newsmax pointedly said it had not called the race — which was a meaningless claim since the channel doesn’t have a decision desk.
+But the channel’s hosts keep repeating this claim anyway, and it is sticking.

+If Fox is merely dabbling in election denialism, Newsmax is doubling down on it.
+Trump campaign adviser Jason Miller was explicit on Kelly’s show Wednesday night: “We gotta stop Joe Biden from becoming the next president.”

 Newsmax’s PR campaign

 My two cents: Fox News still has a near-monopoly position.
 Its ratings are not noticeably suffering as a result of Newsmax’s ratings spike.
 While Newsmax averaged 437,000 viewers on Tuesday, Fox averaged 1.86 million.
 But there has clearly been a disruption in the pro-Trump TV universe.
-Newsmax has capitalized.
+Newsmax is capitalizing.
+And Trump is funneling his fans to the channel.
 Will the ratings bump last?

 Supply and demand